-When an entry is made in the trade register, it is simultaneously published through the electronic Information service.
-The Electronic Information Service on Published Entries is a public and free-of-charge service that contains, besides the published entries, the basic details of a business.
-With the help of the service you can check whether a business has, for example, submitted its new board of directors for registration, or find out what new businesses have been registered in a certain period of time.
+When an entry is made in the trade register, it is simultaneously published through the electronic information service.
+This is a public, free-of-charge service that contains, besides the published entries, the basic details of businesses.
+You can use the service to check whether a business has, for example, submitted its new board of directors for registration, or find out what new businesses have been registered in a certain period of time.

 Other details are also entered in the register, depending on company type.
-The register extracts of businesses of the same type may look totally different from one another.
-Some limited companies, for instance, take advantage of the possibilities offered by the Companies Act; they decide to issue option rights and other special rights or to merge, and then report these details for entry in the register.
-Other companies, on the other hand, choose to report only such details as must be submitted for entry in the register.
-In addition, law amendments are reflected in the register extracts.
-Register entries of, for example, limited companies can be very different, depending on whether the detail to be registered refers to a decision made under the new Limited Liability Companies Act that entered in force on 1st September 2006, or to a decision under an earlier Act.
+The register extracts of businesses of the same type may look rather different from one another.
+Some limited companies, for instance, take broadly advantage of the possibilities offered by the Companies Act; they decide to issue option rights and other special rights or to merge, and then report these details for entry in the register.
+Other companies, on the other hand, choose to report only the minimum level of detail that must be submitted for entry in the register.
+The register extracts also reflect amendments to the law.
+Register entries of, for example, limited companies can be very different, depending on whether the detail to be registered is based on a decision made under the new Limited Liability Companies Act that entered in force on 1st September 2006, or to a decision under an earlier version of the Act.

 How reliable are the documents contained in the register?

-The Trade Register Act (Act 1979/129 of 2 February 1979) lays down provisions concerning the data to be recorded in the register and its publication.
+The Trade Register Act lays down provisions concerning the data to be entered in the register and its publication.
 The Act entitles everyone to access data, extracts and certificates from the trade register.
 A third party acting in good faith can rely on the reliability of information recorded in the register.

-Under Section 1a of the Act, all data recorded in the register are public and everyone is entitled to access data, extracts and certificates entered in the trade register.
+Under Section 1a§ of the Act, all data recorded in the register is public and everyone is entitled to access data, extracts and certificates entered in the trade register.
 Data may also be disclosed in electronic form.
-The only exceptions are the personal ID numbers of natural persons and the home addresses of natural persons living abroad; these are not public.
-Data on the identifying final numbers of the personal number and the home address of natural persons living abroad are only disclosed if disclosure meets the requirements concerning authority procedures set out in Section 16(3) of the Act on the Openness of Government Activities.
+The only exceptions are the personal ID numbers of natural persons and the home addresses of natural persons living abroad; these are not made public Data on the identifying final numbers of the personal number and the home address of natural persons living abroad are only disclosed if disclosure meets the requirements concerning authority procedures set out in Section 16(3)§ of the Act on the Openness of Government Activities.
 Otherwise, the country of residence will be disclosed instead of the home address.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.